mdejong/StreetFighter/README.txt

 video and audio resources were downloaded off the internet, no claim of ownership or license is made on these files.

-One could simply attach the MOVS/*.mov files as resource, but the 7zip library can be used to significantly reduce the final download size by compressing movie data.
+A developer could simply include the MOVS/*.mov files as iOS project resources, but it is a lot better to use the 7zip library to compress the video data.
 The 7zip library compresses video data much better than gzip, libz, or bzip2.
+In addition, runtime performance can be improved by converting the .mov files to .mvid video optimized for iOS.
+These instructions shows how to use the qtaniframes executable from the QTFileParser example.

 Commands to create RyuMvids.7z Archive: